 9) Have students click on "Assignments" at the bottom of their screen.

 10) Students will see their assignments waiting for them.
 Multiple assignments may be listed.
-Benchmark assessments are listed in red.
+Benchmark assessments are listed under the red Math column.
 Have students click the assignment to begin.

 11) Students will have ONE opportunity to complete the benchmark assessment.
 The assessment will stay listed on the student's dashboard until he or she completes it.

-12) Students complete the assessment, which will take anywhere from 10 to 30 minutes or more.
+12) Students complete the assessment, which will take anywhere from 10 to 30 to 60 minutes or more.

 Note that all domains assessments will be the longest followed by single domain assessments.
 Single standard assessments will be the shortest.
 Students can track their progress with the green bar at the top of the screen.
 This is also a quick way for teachers to check progress as they circulate the room.